Ceramic Dictionary

 Preparing and mixing glaze colors: To make up your own glaze colors, mix one portion of color in powder form, which should be the combination of colors needed to produce the desired color, plus three times its volume of transparent glaze.
 Add water and pass the mixture through a fine sieve.
 The amounts you make depend on how much you work.

-Remember; Keep stirring the glaze colors you are using, this keeps the water and color from separating, and maintains a consistent density, which helps the color to run well.
+Remember; Keep stirring the glaze colors you are using, this keeps the water and color from separating and maintains a consistent density, which helps the color to run well.
 Water evaporates, so add more if necessary.
 If your colors do not run well while painting, add a little medium, which is a lubricant liquid.
 When the colors are left for a long while, they get dry and hard.
 Add water, leave for a short while so they can integrate, then mix, using a looped modeling tool.
-If you stir with a paint brush, be careful as you will not know the density of the color your brush is carrying, so clean the brush, before starting to paint.
+If you stir with a paint brush, be careful as you will not know the density of the color your brush is carrying, so clean the brush before starting to paint.

 Note: Medium is the common name for the lubricant and the technical name is Polyethylene glycol

-ca: MAJÒLICA: Colors (c) com utilitzar-los
+ca: MAJÒLICA: Colors (c) Com utilitzar-los

 es: MAYÓLICA: Colores (c) Como utilizarlos

 Painting in the Majolica method over an unfired glaze can be done using any method and creating any style to apply the colors.
 What I explain here is the representative antique way of using colors.
 This is one of the most difficult and most important challenges—not only concerning the outlines but also the colors and the way you use them.
-The strength of the colors, light and shade, the relation of colors over another to form a third or fourth color, the mark you leave with your paintbrush, all are important.
+The strength of the colors, light and shade, the relation of colors overlapping one another to form a third or fourth color, the mark you leave with your paintbrush, all are important.

 There is a natural law in the perspective of colors.
 Light colors get darker and dark colors get lighter in the distance.
 So, objects in the far distance become a soft mixture of colors.
 The light in ceramics always comes from the left.

 To add shading leave small sections of the white glaze-base on the left side of objects in your design, or, after painting them, scrape off bits of color.
 This adds light and accentuates the dimension.
-Basically, you use the white of the glaze as the lightest color, then a light color as the basic color, and then a darker color for the shading, which overlaps and forms another color.
+Basically, you use the white of the glaze as the lightest color, a light color as the basic color and then a darker color for the shading, which overlaps and forms another color.

 To add colors, when you have finished the outlines, decide roughly where each color will be needed in your picture and paint in that color.
 Begin painting with the light colors—light blue, yellow, etc. Remember, colors can be used in different shades and combining, or overlapping colors is important.
 When fired, this will make a third or fourth color, which can count as a color or as shading.
 This effect can be achieved by putting a dark color over a light color or by covering a dark color with a light color.
 If you want to change the tone of a color or make it softer, rub it gently with your finger or with damp, clean paintbrush.